adaptive-democracy/hopeful-path/book/blockchains-and-society.md

 My assertion is this: blockchains aren't terribly useful for decentralizing real power or solving our biggest coordination problems.
 In fact in most cases they're worse than nothing, and actively cause harm and distract time and resources from better solutions.
 I don't think it will be helpful to pursue extremely complicated systems that will make our society less cohesive, more anonymous, and more market-like.

 We need to instead build methods that better enable real negotiation, cohesion, and social cooperation.
 We need drastically better voting methods and systems for democratic ownership and control.
-Specifically I'd like to put forward [Persistent Democracy and widespread member cooperatives](TODO) as the next truly exciting ideas we should be aggressively pursuing.
+Specifically I'd like to put forward [Adaptive Democracy and widespread member cooperatives](TODO) as the next truly exciting ideas we should be aggressively pursuing.

-Blockchains could of course be used within persistently democratic governments and cooperatives to create trustless cryptographic transparency.
+Blockchains could of course be used within adaptively democratic governments and cooperatives to create trustless cryptographic transparency.
 However that extremely high degree of transparency is just "nice to have", and is way more than we really need.
 [This simple publicly linked receipt system](TODO) gets a large percentage of the benefits of a blockchain without being nearly as complex.

 **The only thing we need to do is effectively work together.** That's [humanity's superpower](TODO), the thing that's allowed us to achieve everything we've achieved.
 Our systems of large-scale decision-making are merely showing their age, and need to be upgraded.
 Blockchains could be a part of that upgrade, but they absolutely aren't required.

 The rest of this essay will pull apart some economic ideas related to blockchains, and discuss the ways in which their currently proposed uses are either ineffective or actively harmful.

 But before I indulge in all that negativity and criticism, I want to point you toward hope.
 If you're one of the people who genuinely wants to make the world a better place, and think we have to find some way to break up large concentrations of power and make the world more democratic, then I appreciate you, even if you've been wrapped up in the blockchain space.
-Please go read about [Persistent Democracy and cooperatives](/), I hope to work together as we make things better.
+Please go read about [Adaptive Democracy and cooperatives](/), I hope to work together as we make things better.

 # A simple theory of economic value